phorest/commons-cli-wrapper/README.md

 This wrapper is provided because the OptionBuilder class in commons-cli calls static methods via an instance variable.
 Causing Intellij's code inspections to light up.

+The wrapper provides an OptionBuilder whoes Fluent interface does not upset Intellij.